 It was built between 1873 and 1903 and it was inaugurated by President Porfirio Díaz.
-At the event the Opera Aída by Giuseppe Verdi was the jewel.
+At the event, the Opera Aída by Giuseppe Verdi was the jewel.

-I love the theater at night, it is beautiful and I try to imagine all the artist over the years.
+I love the theater at night, it is beautiful and I try to imagine all the artists over the years.
 Visit it, the inside is incredible, it doesn’t matter the event; it worth it just to admire the theater inside.

-The beautiful Basílica de Nuestra Señora de Guanajuato.
+The beautiful Basílica de Nuestra Señora de Guanajuato

-It was built between 1671 and 1696, Baroque style and important place for the Festival Internacional Cervantino.
+It was built between 1671 and 1696, Baroque style and an important place for the Festival Internacional Cervantino.